petersvenningsson/izencovich-neuron-fitting/README.md

 The fitness function and performance metric are defined as the distance between vector representations of the spiking activity.
 Formal definitions are found in the thesis.

+## Usage
+Run the GA for a model_type in 'SimpleIzencovichModel', 'IzencovichModelExtended', 'LIF'.
+    python run_GA.py --model model_type
+Run the GA with a population seeded from existing models found by previous researchers.
+    python run_GA.py --seed True

 The GA implements the following techniques:
 * Real number encoding
 * Mutation